 Now before everyone tries to attack me and say I'm just a Kane fanboy...I give praise and I give feedback to all the actors....only Jason actor I felt that didn't deserve the role was Ken Krizinger (No offense to him of course I love his performance in the Wrong Turn franchise) but that role should have been Kane's he set it up and it was stripped from him and he displayed hurt from that.

 - Ari Lehman is the First Jason.

 - Steve Dash is the Real Jason (as in Adult Jason)

 - Richard Brooker is the First Hockey Jason (as in the first to wear the iconic/historical hockey mask)

 - Ted White is the Final Chapter Jason

 - Kane Hodder the Definitive/Ultimate Jason

-- Ken Kirzinger the First Frankenstein Jason
+- Ken Kirzinger the Frankenstein Jason

 - Derek Mears is the First Hunter/Survival Jason

 This is not to say "Opinions" don't matter this is to shut down the useless hate for such an iconic actor in the horror community!
 But hating on someone for an unreasonable and illogical reason to discredit their role/work as a character is not an Opinion or criticism just some unwanted and unneeded hatred!
-I understand the "I am entitled to say what I want." that's fine but if its a stupid reasoning people will have the right to dispute that! so if you aren't gonna debate and give valid reasoning for why you don't like this actor or that Jason then just don't state it!
+I understand the "I am entitled to say what I want." that's fine but if it's something of stupid reasoning people will have the right to dispute that! so if you aren't gonna debate and give valid reasoning for why you don't like this actor or that Jason then just don't state it!